IBEXcps/embedded-nutshell/Socat.md

   `socat -dd UDP-LISTEN:4777,fork,reuseaddr,ignoreeof FILE:/dev/ttyUSB0,b115200,raw,ignoreeof`

- - Create an local virtural serial device with `115200` baud connected to remote device at server `127.0.0.1` and UDP port `115200`
+ - Create an local virtual serial device with `115200` baud connected to remote device at server `127.0.0.1` and UDP port `115200`

-   `//TODO`
+   `socat PTY,link=/dev/ttyUSB0 UDP:127.0.0.1:6676`

 ## Serial-TCP

 - Create an UDP SERVER to expose a local serial device with `115200` baud in TCP port `4777`

    `//TODO`
- - Create an local virtural serial device with `115200` baud connected to remote device at server `127.0.0.1` and TCP port `115200`
+ - Create an local virtual serial device with `115200` baud connected to remote device at server `127.0.0.1` and TCP port `115200`

    `//TODO`